 I cut all the trim out of fondant and printed a picture of the birthday girl and put in the windows.
 She helped with the cake and put the polka dots on the cake “her idea”.

-At two years old my son loved Elmo and Cars, so couldn’t decide between Elmo birthday cakes of Cars birthday cakes.
+At two years old my son loved Elmo and Cars.
+So, I couldn’t decide between Elmo birthday cakes of Cars birthday cakes.
 After seeing cake decorating candies that had Elmo’s face, the thought struck me about putting his face “inside” a car.

-I used a 9×13 cake and cut it in half, layered it onto of each other and used the “leftover” end for the top of the car.
+I used a 9×13 cake and cut it in half.
+Then I layered it onto of each other and used the “leftover” end for the top of the car.

 My son also loves red.
 Using food coloring ended up looking pink – poor boy!
 (Found out later – Wiltons red – is the best red to use!) adding candies, licorice and headlight candy rings – and doughnuts for tires.

 I used tin foil for the windows and mallow puffs for the wheels.
-I used butter icing but a fondant would probably give a smoother finish.
+In order to frost the cake, I used butter icing but a fondant would probably give a smoother finish.
 When we brought out the car birthday cake my son was so excited he tried to push it and got icing everywhere.